-This article describes the reason Dynamic Yield uses the Bayesian approach, and gets into some of the heavy math behind how it works.
+This article describes why Dynamic Yield uses the Bayesian approach and gets into some of the heavy math behind how it works.

 Frequentist vs. Bayesian

 In the field of statistical inference, there are two very different yet mainstream schools of thought: the frequentist approach and the Bayesian approach.

 The difference between these two rival schools can be explained through the different interpretations each gives to the term probability.
 The intro given here is adapted from this series of blog posts.